English, Japanese, Korean, Portuguese, Spanish

 In part two (2 of 2) of this "Improvising With Triad Pairs" jazz lesson series, legendary saxophonist Jerry Bergonzi breaks down his exciting approach to improvisation using hexatonic scales.
 With the accompaniment of Andy LaVerne, Jerry brings you through the many harmonic options at your disposal, so you can use these concepts effectively in your solos.
 If you want to take your improvisations to fresh and interesting places, this triad pairs masterclass series is for you.
-NOTE: There is an optional PDF which includes the embedded notation and charts seen in both videos from this series.
+NOTE: There is a small PDF bundled with the "purchase" version of this video (not the $8.99 "rental" version) which includes the onscreen notation.
 It does not include the transcriptions of Jerry's improvisations.
-The PDF is included in the DISCOUNTED BUNDLE AVAILABLE HERE or it can be purchased separately.
+You can purchase both videos and the PDF in this series at a discount here!

 Topics Covered: Jazz, improvisation, triad pairs, hexatonic scales, augmented triads, 9-note scale, triads a whole step apart, applying hexatonics to different chord types and changes, triads a half step apart, relative major, relative minor, practicing these concepts, using shapes and patterns, etc.